aprildunnam/JokesMCP/README.md

     ![](./assets/swaggereditor.png)

 1. Copy the yaml code from [here](./assets/connector.yml) and replace the code in the Swagger editor
+1. Select `Create connector` to create the connector

 ### Part 4: Add the MCP Server as an action in Microsoft Copilot Studio

+TODO: write the instructions